leannevu/HashTable/README.md

 # HashTable

+Store strings in a self implemented HashTable datastructure.
-Implement HashTable data structure and avoid collisions by creating an array of linked lists
+- Avoid collisions by creating an array of linked list
+- Uses a hash function that determines where the string input will go